davidgundry/MathsForCS/_course/numerical-systems/positional-notation.md

 ##### 3. Colours on the Web

 Colours on the web are stored as the combintion of three values: red, green, and blue.
+Each value is called a _channel_.
 They are written using a hexadecimal string, for example `#FF0000` is bright red.

 13. <label for ="q13">What is the highest value possible for a channel, in decimal?</label>  <input type="text" id="q13" data-answer="255" /> <span id="q13c" style="display:inline-block"></span>